 Back in 1740, York Pennsylvania was the frontier and Market Street, its main thoroughfare, a busy and muddy wagon trail.
 The following year, an entrepreneurial soul began construction of his home.
 Within eight years, he had a home, an Inn, a tavern and a respected place in society.

-Today, all three, along with an additional dweling and the courthouse, are a part of the York Colonial Complex and strive to remind us of both its humble beginnings as a town and the resilience of its first citizens.
+Today, all three, along with an additional dwelling and the courthouse, form a part of the York Colonial Complex and strive to remind us of both its humble beginnings as a town and the resilience of its first citizens.

 As you walk through the house and Inn, life in 1700’s Pennsylvania unfolds before the visitor.